coremedia-contributions/navigation-manager/README.md

 # Navigation Manager

-This Studio Client extension enables the editor to easily view and and manage the navigation of the preferred site.
+This Studio Client extension enables the editor to easily view and manage the navigation of the preferred site.

 ![Navigation Manager](docs/images/navigation-manager.png)